mgoltzsche/khelm/README.md

 ### Go API

+The khelm Go API `github.com/mgoltzsche/khelm/pkg/helm` provides a simple templating interface on top of the Helm Go API.
-The khelm Go API `github.com/mgoltzsche/khelm/pkg/helm` exposes a `Helm` struct that provides a `Render()` function that returns the rendered resources as `kyaml` objects.
+It exposes a `Helm` struct that provides a `Render()` function that returns the rendered resources as `kyaml` objects.

 ## Configuration options